Join the launch of Stefan Ravalli’s “Self-Made Mind” here: https://tenshin.mykajabi.com/free-mindfulness-course

 Stefan Ravalli: Yeah, so that’s, I think, one of the biggest obstacles to meditation practice, is just confidence that we’re doing it right at all.
 A lot of people worry that there’s a certain technique to nail, and there’s a certain experience they’re supposed to have.
 So actually, if you want to be confident that you’re meditating effectively, be confident that you’re meditating effectively.
 And that’s already right there, most of the battle.

 I think to really illustrate what confident meditation looks like, I’m going to highlight a couple of mistakes that people make meditating.
 And the first thing is their own relationship to their mind when they’re meditating.
-They think that they’re mind’s supposed to behave and stop all of those annoying thoughts, just be like the meditator mind that they might have gathered from all of these cliché understandings of being ‘zen’ or peaceful and whatnot, and there’s no thoughts, none of the usual business.
+They think that they’re mind’s supposed to behave and stop all of those annoying thoughts, just be like the meditator mind that they might have gathered from all of these cliché understandings of being ‘zen’ or peaceful or whatnot, and that there’s no thoughts, none of the usual business.

 And I’ve talked about this a lot before, but I just want to emphasize one point.
 When you are meditating, the point of it is not to become peaceful.
 The point of it is to become more at-home with yourself.
 Because when you’re meditating, you’re in the most familiar place in the universe to you.
 Your own mind, your own body, your own vessel.